FichteFoll/advent-of-code/2024/README.md

 I also had to write a manual test case here to find a bug in my implementation for part 2.

+### Day 10

+The first path-finding task,
+but we're used from that from all the previous years.
+After solving part 1 and 2 independently,
+I unified them (again) using closures just like for day 8.
+I'm undecided whether this makes it more readable but I'm closer to a generic solution now.